 Florida wage garnishment law has various exemptions which can protect you from wage garnishment if you qualify.

 One major exemption is the exemptions for heads of household.
 Heads of household are people pay at least 50% of the living expenses for a dependent.
-If you qualify as a head of household, and your wages are $750 per week or less, then your wages cannot be garnished.
+If you qualify as a head of household, and your wages are $750 per week or less, then your wages can't be garnished.
 To get this exemption, Florida wage garnishment law requires you to file an affidavit with the court proving that you meet the qualifications for being a head of household.

 Some creditors try to get you to waive your right to take the head of household exemption when you receive a loan.
-As such, even if you qualify for the exemption, it is important to check whether you signed a waiver as part of your loan documents.
+As such, even if you qualify for the exemption, it's important to check whether you signed a waiver as part of your loan documents.
 Any waiver must be written in 14 point font on a separate document attached to the loan contract, and signed by the person taking out the loan.

 Yes!
-If you do not meet any of the exemptions in Florida wage garnishment law, you can still avoid garnishment through bankruptcy.
+If you don't meet any of the exemptions in Florida wage garnishment law, you can still avoid garnishment through bankruptcy.
 Bankruptcy law protects you from the collection activity of creditors, including from wage garnishment, through an order called an automatic stay.
 Chapter 7 and Chapter 13 bankruptcy can also help erase some forms of debt, like debt from credit cards or personal loans.
-Since wages are garnished in order to repay debts, eliminating those debts can also stop the wage garnishment based on those debts - permanently!
+Since wages are garnished in order to repay debts, eliminating those debts also stops the wage garnishment based on those debts - permanently!